O JARGON BUSTER

 - Prologue

-- Term sometimes applied to a short first event in a series
+- Term sometimes applied to a short first event in a

-of two of more.
-Possibly the first of the two races in a chasing sprint.
+series of two of more.
+Possibly the first of the two

 - Punch